-To date, the APA has conducted two audits, including:
+To date, the APA has conducted three audits, including:

-- Fiscal Years 2012 and 2013 - Fiscal Years 2014 and 2015
+- Fiscal Years 2012 and 2013

+- Fiscal Years 2014 and 2015

+- Fiscal Years 2016 and 2017

-9.4 Open Connecticut
+9.4 Open Connecticut and Open Quasi

 Open Connecticut centralizes state financial information to make it easier to follow state dollars.
 In Connecticut quasi-public agencies are required to submit annual reports to the legislature, including a summary of their activities and financial information.
-In addition to that, the Comptroller's office requested that quasi-public agencies voluntarily provide checkbook-level vendor payment data for display on Open Connecticut.
-The Green Bank, which was among the first quasi-public organizations to participate, has voluntarily submitted this information since the inception of Open Connecticut.50
+In addition to that, the Comptroller's office requested that quasi-public agencies voluntarily provide payroll and checkbook-level vendor payment data for display on Open Connecticut.
+The Green Bank, which was among the first quasi-public organizations to participate, has voluntarily submitted this information since the inception of Open Connecticut.
+In June of 2020, the Comptroller launched Open Quasi, which provides payroll and checkbook level data for all quasi-public organizations in Connecticut.